Catechol-O-methyltransferase: Temporomandibular joint dysfunction

 Temporomandibular joint dysfunction (TMD) does not appear to be a classic genetic disorder, however variations in the gene that codes for COMT have been suggested to be responsible for inheritance of a predisposition to develop TMD during life.

 Nomenclature

 COMT is the name given to the gene that codes for this enzyme.
 The O in the name stands for oxygen, not for ortho.

 COMT inhibitors

 COMT inhibitors include entacapone, tolcapone, opicapone, and nitecapone.
+COMT inhibitors save levodopa from COMT and prolong the action of levodopa.

+Levodopa, a precursor of catecholamines, is an important substrate of COMT.
+Levodopa is used in the treatment of Parkinson's disease, and suppressing peripheral levodopa metabolism through the COMT pathway is understood to be valuable for reducing end of dose motor fluctuations for those with Parkinson's.
+When given with an inhibitor of dopa decarboxylase (carbidopa or benserazide), levodopa is optimally saved.
+This "triple therapy" is becoming a standard in the treatment of Parkinson's disease.

-All except nitecapone are used in the treatment of Parkinson's disease.
+Entacapone is a widely used adjunct drug of levodopa therapy.
+All COMT inhibitors except nitecapone are used in the treatment of Parkinson's disease.
 Risk of liver toxicity and related digestive disorders restricts the use of tolcapone.